Dwarph/dwarph.github.io/data/casestudies/dogracer.md

 ## About the project

-We were asked needed to build a spatial application for the Leap Motion Controller 2's launch, which worked in desktop mode, with very limited engineering resource & on a short deadline.
+We were asked to build a spatial application for the Leap Motion Controller 2's launch, which worked in desktop mode, with very limited engineering resource & on a short deadline.

 ---